-3 Ways You Can Recruit E-Student Affiliates
+3 Ways You Can Recruit E-Student Associates

 You know AAUW has a lot to offer college students.
 Whether it’s lifting up the voices of women or funding campus projects, our community gives students a leadership edge.
 But too often, students don’t know about us, even when their schools are AAUW college/university members.